New Orleans City Council District E Candidates address hot button issues

 “My neighbors just thanked me in this area for helping me get their trash picked up, because I called and talked to the contractor who picks up the trash and let him know how important it was.
 I took pictures and sent them to them,” said Thomas.

-With the uptick in violence in the East, we asked both candidates their approach on addressing crime.
+With the uptick in violence in the East, we asked both candidates their approaches on addressing crime.

 “The east needs a different formula.
-You can’t divide up the city and say you’re going to give the same amount of officer to the East based on population for the other districts.
-Distance, land mass, times called for service, times crime — that’s the formula I would use,” said Thomas.
+You can’t divide up the city and say you’re going to give the same amount of officers to the East based on population for the other districts.
+Distance, landmass, times called for service, times crime — that’s the formula I would use,” said Thomas.

 “The energy is still definitely there, my passion is still there.
 I would love another four years.
 In a short period of time, I really believe we got a lot of stuff done,” said Councilwoman Nguyen.